ondrolexa/apsg-workshop/README.md

     conda deactivate

-Alternatively, if you would rather not set up a Python environment on your machine, you may run the course materials using `binder` by clicking on the **launch binder** button at the top of this page.
+Alternatively, if you would rather not set up a Python environment on your machine, you may run the course materials using [Binder](https://mybinder.org/) by clicking on the **launch binder** button at the top of this page.

 ## Downloading Course Materials